SwiftyVK/SwiftyVK/README.md

 `successBlock`| empty | This code block will be executed when the response to the request.
 `errorBlock` | empty | This code block will be executed, if during execution of the response fails.
 `progressBlock` | empty | This code block is executed when the file is loaded.
 It is called every time the server sent the next part of the file.
-`asynchronous` | true | Specifies whether the control returns after sending the request imVKMediately or only after receiving the response.
-By default the requests are asynchronous and control returns imVKMediately.
-Sometimes you may need to send synchronous requests, **but it is not necessary to do this in the main thread!**.
 `maxAttempts` | 3 | The number of times can be resend the request automatically, if during its execution the error occurred. **0 == infinity attempts**.
 `timeout` | 10 | How long in seconds a request will wait for a response from the server.
 If the wait is longer this value, the generated request error.
 `cancelled`| false | If user cancell request it will true